chris-misa/mace/README.md

 Writing a non-zero value to this file enables mace for the current network namespace.
 Writing a zero disables mace.
 Reading shows status of current network namespace.

-* `latencies_ns`

-Reading from here shows all ingress and egress latencies found in the buffer for hte currnet network namespace.
-Note that, due to buffer wrap around, these might not be in strict chronological order.
-Writting any value to here clears the latency buffer of entries for the current network namespace.